Chelsea Premier League Titles & Finishes By Season

 Club legend Didier Drogba did the most damage scoring 29 league goals with doubles completed for the club over both Man United and Liverpool during a memorable campaign.

-After winning the league at the first attempt in England, Jose Mourinho kept his perfect record going as he led the Blues to their second straight Premier League title in 2006 during a year in which the club, rather than rely on a prolific striker, had super Frank Lampard to thank most of all as the England midfielder reached his peak in the midfield.
+After winning the league at the first attempt in England, Jose Mourinho kept his perfect record going as he led the Blues to their second straight Premier League title in 2006 during a season in which the club, rather than rely on a prolific striker, had super Frank Lampard to thank most of all as the England midfielder reached his peak in the midfield.

 Lampard top scored with 16 Premier League goals in 2005/06 as part of a spine that included Petr Cech, John Terry and Didier Drogba.
 Chelsea were unstoppable and wrapped up the league in fitting fashion, beating Man United 3-0 at Stamford Bridge on their last home game of the campaign.

-With the club’s transformation taking shape under owner Roman Abramovich and the Blues having dispensed with Claudio Ranieri’s services as manager after some near misses the year before, 2004/05 heralded the new era of ‘special one’ Jose Mourinho who brought in Petr Cech, Arjen Robben and four of his Portuguese countrymen to bolster the squad.
+With the club’s transformation taking shape under owner Roman Abramovich and the Blues having dispensed with Claudio Ranieri’s services as manager after some near misses the year before, 2004/05 heralded the new era of ‘Special One’ Jose Mourinho who brought in Petr Cech, Arjen Robben and four of his Portuguese countrymen to bolster the squad.

 A 1-0 win over Man United got things off to the perfect start and the club went on to lose only one league game all season, falling only to a Nicolas Anelka penalty at Manchester City, as 95 points were amassed to comfortably see off Arsenal, Man United and fourth-placed Everton in the title race.